Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

 ## Examples

 There are working examples in the examples folder, and these are (or will be) documented in the documentation.
+Documentation can be built by navigating to the docs folder locally

+    sphinx-build -b html . build

+You can then find the documentation by going to the build folder and opening the index.html file in your browser.

 ## Acknowledging usage